Webster's Unabridged Dictionary - Letter I - Page 54

 Instrumental (a.)
 Acting as an instrument; serving as a means; contributing to promote; conductive; helpful; serviceable; as, he was instrumental in conducting the business.

 Instrumental (a.)
+(Gram.)
 Applied to a case expressing means or agency; as, the instrumental case.
 This is found in Sanskrit as a separate case, but in Greek it was merged into the dative, and in Latin into the ablative.
 In Old English it was a separate case, but has disappeared, leaving only a few anomalous forms.

 Instrumentalist (n.) 器樂家 One who plays upon an instrument of music, as distinguished from a vocalist.